 - If you have no eligible spouse or eligible child(ren) your designated beneficiary(ies) will receive a one-time lump-sum payment equal to your pre-1987 contributions, with interest.

 - If you have no eligible spouse, child(ren), or designated beneficiary(ies), the one-time lump-sum payment will go to your estate.

 For benefits based on pension credit earned since December 31, 1986

 - Excess contributions, if any, will be paid to your estate.
-These are the contributions you made to the Plan, plus interest, that exceed 50% of the commuted value of your pension.

 Note: If your pension benefit includes pension credit before 1987, the benefit payable is split between what they earned prior to January 1, 1987 and after December 31, when the pension legislation on survivor benefits was amended.

 Important: If you have less than 10 years of PSPP membership or pension credit, including periods prior to 1987, please contact us for additional information about your pension benefits.

 How do I update my beneficiaries if my eligible spouse passes away before me, prior to my retirement?

 If your eligible spouse dies before you retire, please complete and return a OPB1061 – Member/Former Member Information Change (PDF) form along with a Death Certificate or a Funeral Director's Statement.
 After submitting the form along with the proper documentation, you must update your beneficiaries online in e-services.